thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/token_transfer_from/README.md

       fee = null;
       // we take the principal and subaccount from the arguments and convert them into an account identifier to = args.toAccount;
-      // a timestamp indicating when the transaction was created by the caller; if it is not specified by the caller then this is set to the current ICP time created_at_time = null;
+      // a timestamp indicating when the transaction was created by the caller; if it is not specified by the caller then this is set to the current BIG time created_at_time = null;
     };